cynotebo/KM-Workshop/Module 1.md

 # Module 1: Using Azure Portal to Create Your Index - No Code Required

 This module uses the Azure Portal to create your first Azure Search index wihtout writing any code.
-Following these steps you will: ingest a set of files (clinical-trials), extract both structured and unstructured text from those files, and index their content.
+Following these steps you will: ingest a set of files (clinical-trials), extract both structured and unstructured text from those files, and index their content and learn how to query your new index.
+Finally, we'll use the Azure Portal to quickly build out the new (preview) capability of the Knowledge Store, which we'll explore in greater detail in Module 5.

 ## Using the Portal Import Data Flow: